 Clinton Street Baking Company & Restaurant

-Once acclaimed as having the “best pancakes” by New York magazine, this American resto has made its way to Singapore where it serves stellar dishes such as a signature pancakes with warm maple butter, accompanied by either blueberries, banana walnut or chocolate chunks.
+Once acclaimed as having the “best pancakes” by New York magazine, this American restaurant has made its way to Singapore.
+Highlights of the breakfast menu include the signature pancakes with warm maple butter, accompanied by either blueberries, banana walnut or chocolate chunks.

 Over 130 branches islandwide

 Instead of being served cooked pancakes here, diners get the chance to make their own!
 Choose your choice of batter from five options – buttermilk, whole grain, peanut butter, chocolate and pandan – then pick your fixings (sweet or savoury), add some toppings and you’re ready to start cooking.
-Not confident of your own pancake skills?
-Slappy’s menu has its own suggested combos to choose from.
+If you’re not confident of your own pancake skills, Slappy’s also has its own suggested combos to choose from.

 Multiple branches islandwide

-Breakfast is available all day, every day at both of Café Melba’s two outlets, and the menu features quite a selection of dishes, from simple toast with butter and jam to a buttermilk pancake stack, eggs benedict, and the Full Melba Breakfast.
+Breakfast is available all day, every day at both of Café Melba’s two outlets.
+The menu features quite a selection of dishes, from simple toast with butter and jam to a buttermilk pancake stack, eggs benedict, and the Full Melba Breakfast.